source-academy/js-slang/doc/README_MATH.md

 All names in the JavaScript `Math` library are predeclared in Source.
-The complete list is given in
+The complete specifications are given in
 <a href="https://www.ecma-international.org/ecma-262/9.0/index.html#sec-math-object">ECMAScript
-Specification, Section 20.2</a>, and included here for completeness, on the right.
+Specification, Section 20.2</a>, and a summary is available here, by clicking on the names on the right.
 <B>As learner of Source, you are not expected to learn all of these, right away.
 But
 you might want to remember where you can look for them: Here!</B>
 Click on a name to see how it is defined and used.